 - name/F All output is sent to the file "name".
-If "name" has no extension, .BS is used. - name/I Assembly language file (Nova only).
+If "name" has no extension, .BS is used. - name/I (Nova only) Assembly language file.
 The file "name" (extension .SV if "name" has none) is assumed to be a Nova save file.
 The save file created by BLDR is initialized to the contents of this file (except for locations 300-377) at the beginning of loading.
 If the Nova debugger is to be loaded, it must have been loaded with the /I file.
-If no /I file is specified, a blank save file (BLDR.YI) is used, or if the global switch /D is specified, - name/U BCPL runtime routines (Nova only).
+If no /I file is specified, a blank save file (BLDR.YI) is used, or if the global switch /D is specified, - name/U (Nova only) BCPL runtime routines.
 This switch allows the user to replace the standard runtime routines (get new frame, multiply, etc.) with his own.
 (These normally come from BLDR.YU.)
 The specified file is a Nova save file, but it is special in several respects. - number/N Maximum number of names allowed (octal).
 The default is 1000 (512 decimal).
 BLDR must allocate a certain amount of fixed space for each name, and must also have room for the name strings themselves.
-If you have a large number of long names, BLDR may run out of room, and print "OUT OF NAME SPACE"; or you may have more than 512 names.
+If you have a large number of long names, BLDR may run out of room, and print a storage exhausted message; or you may have more than 512 names.
 In either case, you may be able to load by adjusting the number of names allowed with /N. You may also be able to get more room with /C, if none of your .BR files have as much as 5000 words of code.
 (The /N switch does not affect the default /W value see below). - number/C Maximum (octal) size of code in a single .BR file.
 The default is 5000.
 The /C switch is useful either if you have an especially big .BR file, or if you need more name space (see /N).
 (The compiler message "QUEENS.BR -- 1426 (790) WORDS" indicates the size of the code compiled, in octal and decimal). - number/Z The (octal) starting address for allocating common (page zero static variables).
-If not specified, common starts at ZMAX of the /I file (which is 60 if global /D is specified), 50 otherwise. - number/V The (octal) starting address for allocating static variables.
-If not specified, statics start just after the BCPL runtime routines (which are loaded just after the /I file). - number/W The maximum number (octal) of non-page-zero static variables.
+If not specified, common starts at octal 50 on the Alto, and on the Nova at ZMAX of the /I file, which is 60 if global /D is specified, 50 otherwise. - number/V The (octal) starting address for allocating static variables.
+If not specified, statics start on the Alto at octal 1000, and on the Nova just after the BCPL runtime routines (which are loaded just after the /I file). - number/W The maximum number (octal) of non-page-zero static variables.
 The default is 400 (256 decimal).
-If no /V is specified, this amount of space is reserved in the save file at the default starting address for statics; code will be loaded after this space unless /P is given.
-If the starting address for statics is specified with /V, it is the user's responsibility to see that enough space is left for static variables at that address; /W is then just used in checking that static and code space do not overlap. - number/J The maximum number (octal) of overlay files permitted.
-The default is 10 (8 decimal). - number/K The maximum number (octal) of .BR files which may be loaded.
-The default is 100 (64 decimal).
+If no /V is specified, this amount of space is reserved in the save file at the default starting address for statics; code will be loaded after this space unless /O is given on the Alto, or /P is given on the Nova.
+If the starting address for statics is specified with /V, it is the user's responsibility to see that enough space is left for static variables at that address; /W is then just used in checking that static and code space do not overlap. - number/J (Nova only) The maximum number (octal) of overlay files permitted.
+The default is 10 (8 decimal). - number/K (Nova only) The maximum number (octal) of .BR files which may be loaded. - name/M (Alto only) The first name of the SYMS file (defaults to the same name as the RUN file). - number/O (Alto only) The location to start loading code (instead of its usual place right after the statics).

-9-5 Local switches -- group 2
+9-5 . . . . .
+Local switches -- group 2